A gentleman guide on how to be dressed for a wedding

 Crown Princess Victoria and Prince Daniel of Sweden attended an official dinner

 The tailcoat is worn on festive occasions from 6 pm on, but you may wear it to evening weddings that begin at around 4 pm.
 Also, when specified on the dress code, to the dinner party before or after the religious ceremony.
 The elegant tailcoat tuxedo consists of a waist-long jacket with knee-long tails, which is worn open, tailored trousers with side silk ribbons and worn with suspenders.
 Never wear it with a belt!
-The white shirt should have a piqué chest, and be worn with white tie and the tailcoat vest.
+The white shirt should have a piqué chest, and be worn with a white tie and the tailcoat vest.

 Morning suit or cut for day weddings